Marvdos/Cursed_C_Pool/README.md

 #### IMPORTANT

-If oy are an epitech student DO NOT COPY this code ! or consequences (:eyes: -42)
+If you are an epitech student DO NOT COPY this code ! or consequences (:eyes: -42)
 You can try to understand it but good luck.
 #### End of the important thing